thomasebsmith/finances/README.md

 - A simulation GUI (including visualizations of possible outcomes, confidence intervals, etc.)
 - An optimizer for desired financial outcomes
+- Simulation data and tax calculations for locations outside the United States

 ## License
 This library is released under the MIT License.
 See [LICENSE](./LICENSE) for